 Additional Resources

-Texas Code – Penal Code – Title 8 – Offenses Against Public Administration – Texas statute on offenses against public administration, including resisting arrest.
+Texas Penal Code – Texas statute on offenses against public administration, including resisting arrest.

 Back to top

-If you’re facing a resisting arrest charge, choosing the right resisting arrest attorney can make all the difference.
-At Price & Twine, PLLC, our criminal defense lawyers are dedicated to providing top-notch criminal defense services to protect your rights and preserve your future.
-Don’t take the risk of facing potential penalties that could impact your freedom and future.
-Call Price & Twine, PLLC at (512) 354-1880 to discuss setting up a free consultation to evaluate your case and the reliable legal representation our firm can provide.
+If you’re facing a resisting arrest charge, choosing the right attorney can make all the difference.
+At Price & Twine, PLLC, our criminal defense lawyers have a track record of protecting clients’ rights and helping clients get their cases resolved on favorable grounds.
+Call Price & Twine, PLLC at (512) 354-1880 for a consultation about your case.